brittonhayes/notion-gardener/README.md

 If it finds both of these to be true, the item will be pruned from the list, keeping your workspace tidy and focused.

 ![image](https://github.com/brittonhayes/notion-gardener/assets/46035482/be689632-4cd7-4f13-9fa3-2d40ce3025b3)

-## Contributing

-Contributions are welcome!
-If you have an idea for improving this tool or have found a bug, please open an issue or submit a pull request.

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

 ---